CMcDonald82/phoenix-starter/README.md

 # phoenix-starter
 A starter Elixir/Phoenix project that can be used as a base to build off of

-NOTE: This project can be run inside a Docker container for development (in which case it includes a Postgres database container), for production builds (the container has the same OS (Ubuntu 16.04) as the target server to deploy to so the build can use distillery/edeliver to build a release and deploy it to the server), and for tests.
+NOTE: (reword this section) This project can be run inside a Docker container for development (in which case it includes a Postgres database container), for production builds (the container has the same OS (Ubuntu 16.04) as the target server to deploy to so the build can use distillery/edeliver to build a release and deploy it to the server), and for tests.

 This project includes the following:
 * Erlang/Elixir (latest)